 We prepared two mode of operations:

 1. Emotion Mode.
 Users can ask EMI to demonstrate a specific expression, “EMI, can you smile”, “EMI, can you cry”, “EMI, can you sing a song”, “EMI, bye-bye”.
-Accordingly, EMI is prepared with the expression related to smile, cry, singing and kiss goodbye (shown in Figure []).
+Accordingly, EMI is prepared with the corresponding expressions related to smiling, crying, singing and kissing goodbye (shown in Figure []).

-2. Collaboration Mode in which users can communicate with EMI, guiding EMI to finish a maze.
-User can speak to EMI through a connected microphone with a set of pre-defined commands, “EMI, turn left”, “EMI, turn right”, “EMI, go forward”, “EMI, go backward” and “EMI, stop”.
-EMI is supposed to move in response to the received commends and give verbal feedback that it understood the command.
-EMI also responds sensor inputs, such as, when the robot is too close to an obstacle (seen Table []).
+2. Collaboration Mode in which users can communicate with EMI, guiding EMI to navigate a maze.
+Users can talk to EMI through a microphone with a set of pre-defined commands, such as “EMI, turn left”, “EMI, turn right”, “EMI, go forward”, “EMI, go backward” and “EMI, stop”.
+EMI responds with verbal feedback that it understood the command.
+EMI also reacts to sensor inputs, such as, when it approaches obstacles (seen Table []).